timescale/docs/tutorials/energy-data/index.md

 # Analyze energy consumption data

-When you are planning to switch to a photovoltaic system it isn’t easy, even with a specialist at hand.
+When you are planning to switch to a rooftop solar system it isn’t easy, even with a specialist at hand.
 You need details of your power consumption, typical usage hours, or distribution over a year.
 Collecting consumption data at the granularity of a few seconds is key to finding all the answers for more precision.
 This tutorial uses energy consumption data from a typical household for over a year.
 Because nearly all of this data is time-series data, proper analysis requires a purpose-built time-series database, like Timescale.

 In this tutorial you can construct queries that look at how many watts were